sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 be presented.
 The improvements to alerts and the suchlike discussed in day 21 included consolidating all the different techniques into using view controllers, so that they too become view controller presentations.
-In order to control how a view controller is presented, iOS8 introduces `UIPresentationController`.
+In order to control how a view controller is presented, iOS 8 introduces `UIPresentationController`.

 UIKit uses a presentation controller to manage the presentation of view controllers from the moment they appear, through their lifetime, until they are